Trillbit-Inc/TrillbitSDK-aarch64/README.md

 To cross compile for aarch64 from a x86_64, an additional -DCMAKE_TOOLCHAIN_FILE="../toolchains/aarch64_gcc_linux.cmake" must be provided.

-To have a local install path -DCMAKE_INSTALL_PREFIX="../install" can be given
+To have a local install path -DCMAKE_INSTALL_PREFIX="../install" can be given.

 Normal build: